onc-healthit/lantern-back-end/README.md

   - If using PostgreSQL remote storage, add a PostgreSQL data source.
     - If you are running the postgres database on a local docker container and are publishing port 5432, location is `localhost:5432` or `host.docker.internal:5432` (if on a MAC).
     - If you started the postgres database using the docker-compose file in this repository (#starting-all-services-using-docker-compose) then the postgres database will be located at `pg_prometheus:5432`
-    - Enter `postgres` in the Database and User fields and enterthe PostgreSQL password you started the PostgreSQL docker container with in the Password field.
+    - Enter `lantern` in the Database and User fields and enterthe PostgreSQL password you started the PostgreSQL docker container with in the Password field.
 Finally select `disable` for SSL Mode.
 4. From the main page create a Dashboard, adding visualizations for the metrics you would like to explore

 # Testing